swanky-rt/Student-Navigator/assignment-3/README.md

 <div align="center">

-# GROUP 4: EduPilot - Assignment 3
+# GROUP 4: EduPilot - Assignment 3 (Design Choices and How to Run?)

 ### Analysis of Differential Privacy Techniques on Balanced Synthetic Job Data